Hardella/ide61131/README.md

 ---------

 v1.4.0: 12 June 2016
-- New project name and logo
+- New project name and logo.
+Great thanks to [Sasha Karachinsky](http://karachinsky.ru) for the artwork.

 v1.3.0: 30 April 2016
 - New project wizard: https://youtu.be/zCULGT3yZwA